jan-kelemen/jan-kelemen.github.io/_posts/2024-05-14-remaking-world-11-mostly.md

 This is the prime candidate to use as a base code for sprite rendering batching.

 # Debug UI
-[Dear ImGui](https://github.com/ocornut/imgui) is used as a debug UI for the game renderer.
+[Dear ImGui](https://github.com/ocornut/imgui) is used as a debug UI for the game.
 After rendering the scene additional `draw_imgui()` callback is made to the application to render the debug UI.

 This post [Integrating Dear ImGui in a custom Vulkan renderer](https://frguthmann.github.io/posts/vulkan_imgui/) by François Guthmann, explains quite well how to integrate ImGui into a custom renderer.
 Using dynamic rendering simplifies the initialization code a lot though, the following shows the correct initialization of `ImGui_ImplVulkan_InitInfo` struct when using dynamic rendering.